Lady Anne Berry: Early life and family

-Berry grew up on large estates, including the family seat, Wolterton Hall, on 4000 acres in North Norfolk.
 In 1923, Lord Orford bought a 40-acre (16 ha) property called Rosemoor in North Devon as a fishing lodge.
 Berry and her mother lived there after 1928, interspersed with three visits to New Zealand in the 1930s.
 Thus Berry spent part of her youth in that country.
 The free life in New Zealand suited her.
 Berry did not go to school and had a governess, but she used to dodge her, going hunting.

 In 1928, her father emigrated to Manurewa, New Zealand, where he died in 1931.
 As he had no male heir, the Orford title became extinct.
 Wolterton Hall and two older baronies, created in 1723 and 1756, passed to a distant male cousin.

 Back in England as a debutante proved to be a restricting time with all the social niceties including being present at Court.
 Her mother created some of the earliest garden features at Rosemoor, such as the Stone Garden, which still lies at the heart of Berry's garden.
 On 25 November 1939, Berry married Colonel Eric Palmer.
 Her early married life was spent "camp following" the regiment, including two and a half years in Northern Ireland.
 Rosemoor was loaned to the Red Cross as a rest home for Londoners from the East End suffering the effects of the Blitz.
 Her first son John Robert Walpole was born on 6 March 1943, her second Anthony Eric Fletcher was born 4 November 1945.